-It is said that women who are overweight, and it does not include the term “chubby”, are less likely to be able to ovulate.
-This is because obesity can affect ovulation, which makes it harder to plan for the right time to have intercourse.
-You must be wondering why, so let us do our best to give you a more in-depth explanation.
+Women who are overweight, excluding those who are chubby, are less likely to be able to ovulate.
+Obesity can actually affect ovulation, which makes it harder to plan for the right time to have intercourse.

 Estrogen is produced by your ovaries and also fat cells.
-While you gain weight, your fat cells increase the production of estrogen, and like the saying that “too much of a good thing becomes a bad thing”, too much estrogen becomes counteractive to the objective of getting pregnant as it starts to act like hormonal birth control.
+When you gain weight, your fat cells increase the production of estrogen, and like the saying goes “too much of a good thing becomes a bad thing”; too much estrogen becomes counteractive to the objective of getting pregnant as it starts to act like hormonal birth control.
 Opting to increase the possibility of pregnancy by way of fertility treatments such as in-vitro fertilization (IVF) would not be advised either because obesity has proven to actually decrease the chance of pregnancy.
-Do take note that this will also affect your monthly period, so if you are having this issue, this could be one of the reasons.
+Do take note that this will also affect your monthly period, so if you are having irregular periods, this could be one of the reasons.

-While there may be some women who are heavier because of bone density perhaps, central obesity (surrounding the abdomen) is the main cause that increases risks of cardiovascular disease, diabetes, and ovulation challenges.
+While there may be some women who are heavier probably because of bone density, central obesity (surrounding the abdomen) is the main cause that increases risks of cardiovascular disease, diabetes, and ovulation challenges.

 Medical experts have determined that a woman is on the positive side of getting pregnant if her Body Mass Index (BMI) is below 25.
 BMI count can be obtained by using your weight (in kilograms) divided by your height (in meters squared).
-According to medical charts, people with a BMI from 25-30 are overweight, while people with a BMI above 30 are to be considered obese.
-This, however, is just an ideal BMI range for a healthy pregnancy.
+According to medical charts, people with a BMI from 25-30 are overweight, while people with a BMI above 30 are considered obese.
+However, this is just an ideal BMI range for a healthy pregnancy.
 In order to know fat distribution or body composition, additional measurements will have to be taken.

-Are there health risks of being pregnant while Overweight or Obese?
+Are there health risks of being pregnant while being overweight or obese?

 The answer is an unquestionable yes.
 There is a possibility of gestational hypertension (high blood pressure while pregnant) if weight gain is not controlled during pregnancy.
-This would also lead to severe preeclampsia, whereby the kidneys and other organs could have problems too, and women with preeclampsia have noticed massive headaches and swelling to both their face and hands.
+This would also lead to severe preeclampsia, whereby the kidneys and other organs could have problems too, and women with preeclampsia would notice massive headaches and edema (swelling) to both their face and hands.